4GeeksAcademy/python-lists-loops-programming-exercises/exercises/16-Techno_beat/README.md

 Drop the base Boom Drop the base
 Drop the base Drop the base Drop the base !!!Break the base!!!
 ```

-## 💡 Hint:

-- Remember to use auxiliary variables.

-- Declare a variable to store

-- Declare a variable to count and sum